 Place about two tablespoons of filling in the center of each crust.

-Dip the tips of your fingers in water and run them around the outer edges so they’ll stick together when you fold it over.
+You can use your fingers or a pastry brush to put a little water around the edges so they’ll stick together when you fold it over.

 Fold your pie over and press lightly around the edges to seal.